simonkowallik/as3ninja/README.md

 - HashiCorp Vault integration to retrieve secrets
 - AS3 Ninja provides a simple CLI..
 - ..and a REST API including a Swagger/OpenAPI interface at `/docs` and `/redoc` (openapi.json @ `/openapi.json`)

-What AS3 Ninja doesn't do for you:

-- It does not provide you with a UI to create configurations
-- It does not deploy AS3 configurations

 ## AS3 Ninja Interface